vippsas/vipps-epayment-api/operations/get-event-log.md

 END_METADATA -->

 # Get payment event log
-A [Get payment event log][get-payment-endpoint] request will return a list of all events for a given payment.
+A [Get payment event log][get-payment-event-log-endpoint] request will return a list of all events for a given payment.

 An example request would look like: